Mission 02 · Stage 1

 Try it

-• Press Run — watch two quick blinks, then two slow ones.
+• Press the green Run button — watch two quick blinks, then two slow ones.

 Peek at code